juliogomez/devops/README.md

 Now your *myhero_ui* code has been uploaded to its own repo in GoGS.

-You may go to Drone web interface and refresh it to see the new repos show up.
-Activate all of them by clicking on the *switch* icon to the right of their names.
+You may go to Drone web interface and SYNC it to see the new repos show up.
+Activate all of them by clicking individually on each one of them, and then on _Activate Repository_.

 Activating these repos means that Drone will get a notification from GoGS when the content of a repo is updated.
 Not only that, Drone will also get the pipeline definition file *included inside the repo*.
 That file will define the sequential steps Drone needs to follow for the code included in that specific repo.